-This policy sets out how Housing NSW will comply with its obligations, and how a member of the public may exercise the right of access to information held by the Government under the GIPA Act.
+This policy sets out how FACS Housing will comply with its obligations, and how a member of the public may exercise the right of access to information held by the Government under the GIPA Act.

 The GIPA Act specifies information that must be disclosed on an agency’s website, or otherwise made available free of charge.
 The GIPA Act also encourages publication of other information that may be in the public interest.
 This information will be available free of charge, or at the lowest possible cost to persons seeking such information.